na-na-hi/renget/archive/tmd2many_abilities.md

 Blaze | While below ⅓ HP, the damage of the User's Fire-Type Moves is increased by 5.
 Bulletproof | The user is immune to ball and bomb Moves.
 Cheek Pouch | The User is healed for 3 HP on top of each Berry's natural effect.
-Chilling Neigh | Cold horse.
+Chilling Neigh | If the User lands a finishing blow, their Attack is increased by 1.
 Chlorophyll | The User's Speed is increased by 2 while in Harsh Sunlight.
 Clear Body | The User's Stats cannot be decreased by Opponents.
 Cloud Nine | Nullifies the effect of Weather.